drbitboy/sftran3_gfortran_bug/README.md

             test    eax, eax        # D.XXXX                                                                test    eax, eax        # D.XXXX
             je      .L5     #,                                                                              je      .L5     #,

-### To here, none of the expressions connected by .AND. were .FALSE.; put 1 (.TRUE.) into eaxC and unconditially jump to .L6
+### To here, none of the expressions connected by .AND. were .FALSE.; put 1 (.TRUE.) into eax and unconditially jump to .L6

             mov     eax, 1  # D.XXXX,                                                                       mov     eax, 1  # D.XXXX,
             jmp     .L6     #                                                                               jmp     .L6     #

-#### Target .L5 puts zero (.FALSE.) into register eax; we got here because one of the .AND.-ed cases in line 109 was .FALSE.
+#### Target .L5 puts zero (.FALSE.) into register eax; we got here because at least one of the .AND.-ed expressions in line 109 was .FALSE.

     .L5:                                                                                            .L5:
             mov     eax, 0  # D.XXXX,                                                                       mov     eax, 0  # D.XXXX,